What are the typical GRE scores (math and verbal) of competitive candidates?

 What is the time frame of the application process, from initial submission to distribution of acceptance or rejection notification letters?

 We only consider applications for people who begin the program in the fall semester.
 Prior to the fall semester one is applying to, a candidate needs to submit all application materials by January 1st.
-Of course, one must start a number of months before this January deadline preparing this application package: in particular, securing letters of recommendation and preparing for and taking the GRE exam can involve months of planning and preparation.
+Of course, one must start a number of months before this January deadline preparing this application package: in particular, securing letters of recommendation and preparing for and taking the GRE and TOEFL exams can involve months of planning and preparation.

 Once we receive the application, we start reviewing all of them in the month of January.
 Initial decisions are made in late March and early April depending on our academic calendar.
 More decisions are made in May.
 Most applicants will hear from us by the beginning of June.